Faringdon Community College

 Faringdon Community College is an 11 to 18 mixed comprehensive school on the edge of Faringdon, a market town in Oxfordshire, England.
 The college has a specialist status in Engineering.

 Tollington Secondary Modern School moved to the present site in Fernham Road in 1962, and was renamed Faringdon Community College in 2003.
-In 2012 it became part of the Faringdon Academy of Schools along with Faringdon Infant School and Faringdon Junior School.
+In 2012 it became part of the Faringdon Academy of Schools multi-academy trust, with Faringdon Infant School and Faringdon Junior School.